 Habitat

-The sharks travel in small groups of between five to fifteen members.
-But, as with dolphins, groups of thousands have been recorded.
-The sharks tend to move with changes in ocean temperate, and, like all shark species, the bonnethead has to keep moving, or it will sink.
+These sharks travel in small groups of between five to fifteen members.
+The sharks tend to do migrations with changes in ocean temperature, and, like all shark species, the bonnethead has to keep moving, or it will sink.
 It is one of the most negatively buoyant of all marine species.

 Diet

-Amazingly, the bonnethead shark is the only known species of omnivorous shark.
-It feeds on blue crabs and other crustaceans, as well as small fish, mollusks, and shrimp.
+Amazingly, the bonnethead shark is the only species of omnivorous shark.
+It feeds on blue crabs and other crustaceans, as well as small fishes, bivalves, and shrimp.

 While hunting, it moves its head along the seafloor in an arch-like pattern, seeking out the smallest disturbances.
 When the sharks catch a crab, they use their teeth to grind it, and then suction allows the shark to swallow.
 The sharks have small, sharp teeth in the front of their mouths and flatter molars in the back.
 It’s the latter that they use for crushing their prey, such as the shells of crabs.

-Bonnetheads, as noted above, also eat plants.
-They ingest a large amount of seagrass, more than half of their total diet.
+They also eat plants and ingest a large amount of seagrass, more than half of their total diet.
 It’s unclear exactly why the sharks eat seagrass, but scientists have speculated that the grass protects the shark’s stomach against the sharp edges of the blue crab shells.

 Reproduction